Add To Favorites

 Mystery writers coordinate story elements to develop surprise endings with hidden illustrations.

-Use Crayola Scissors to cut a door or window (a closable flap) in the center of a piece of construction paper.
-In the margin around the flap, use colored pencils to illustrate your mystery story.
+Once the story has been written, edited, and finalized, ask teams to use Crayola Scissors to cut a door or window (a closable flap) in the center of a piece of construction paper.
+In the margin around the flap, students use colored pencils to illustrate the mystery story.

 Open the flap.
 Use Crayola School Glue to attach white paper behind the construction paper.
 Dry overnight.

-Draw the solution to your mystery on the paper behind the flap.
+Students draw the solution to their mystery on the paper behind the flap.
 Close it.
-Staple the flip-flap illustration to the front of your mystery story.
+Staple the flip-flap illustration to the front of the mystery story.

 Add To Favorites